-The word "progeria" is derived of Greek origins meaning "prematurely old".
-This is because the disease which patients are born with cause them to age at a very rapid rate.
-The disease is so rare that you may have heard of it and thought it was a story someone made up, the 10 year old who looks 80 years old.
+The word "Progeria" is derived of Greek origins meaning "prematurely old".
+The reason being, patients born with this disease have a much quicker aging process compared to those who are not.
+The disease is so rare that you may have heard of it and thought it was a story someone made up, the 10-year-old who looks 80 years old.
 But sadly, it is a real disease.

-Children with Progeria usually look healthy when they are born and do not start showing signs until 1-2 years old.
-With the average life span of 13 years old, children pass away from heart disease.
+Children with Progeria usually look healthy when they are born and do not start showing signs until 1 to 2 years old.
+With the average life span of 13 years old, children with Progeria commonly pass away from heart disease.
 However, there are some cases of Progeria that survive long, with the oldest on record being 21 years old.